Logo

 Location

 The three (3) hour clinical competence assessment will take place at the Nurse Maude Simulation & Assessment Centre.
-Entrance to the NMSAC is via Mansfield Avenue.
-Candidates are required to wait outside the NMSAC at the designated meeting area, until collected by a NMSAC team member.
+Please be prepared to stay for five (5) hours due to operational requirements.

 Friends or family members, including children, are not permitted to wait for you in or outside the building while you take the OSCE.
 There are several cafes, restaurants, and a shopping centre within a short walking distance.